 Although he is an outstanding player, Jiwei’s first passion is as a coach.
 He has an intrinsic understanding of the sport, employs effective modern coaching techniques, has special insights into the traits of each individual player, and has a special ability to communicate so each student has optimal results.

 Attorney in private practice for over 40 years.
 Aspiring and slowly improving table tennis player.
 Married to table tennis legend, Judy Hoarfrost since 1980 and proud father of Ryan Hoarfrost.

 Now retired from the legal profession, Dan will be instrumental in implementing and managing programs, managing and growing our membership, and managing communications and operations at Paddle Palace Club.

-USATT Hall of Famer Sean O’Neill is one of the most decorated coaches and players in the US.
+US Table Tennis Hall of Famer Sean O’Neill is one of the most decorated coaches and players in the US.
 We are thrilled to have him as one of our coaches.
-Sean also coaches some group classes, and works as Media and Marketing Manager for Paddle Palace.
+Sean also coaches some group classes, and works as Media and Communications Manager for Paddle Palace.
 Credentials:

 • US Men’s National Team Member